Temper, Temper: Keeping Your Cool When Kids Push Your Buttons

 For kids ages 3 and up, a discussion about what’s going to happen before they go into the store or the playground while you’re still sitting in your car can be very helpful.
 With young children especially, writing down three rules on an index card to read before you leave the car can be significant in helping them learn self-management skills.
 There is something powerful to children about having something in writing.
 So you keep these rules in your glove compartment and before you go somewhere, review them with the child.
 The card could say: “No asking for extra things, we’re here to pick up specific items today.
 If you ask for extra things, you’re going to be told ‘no.’ If you or act out you will be removed from the store or the playground.”

-Have a bail-out plan: Plan how to bail out of conflicts when your buttons are pushed, so that you don’t lose your temper.
+: Plan how to bail out of conflicts when your buttons are pushed, so that you don’t lose your temper.
 For instance, if you’re going to talk to your child about something anxiety-provoking or emotional, be prepared for when that child doesn’t react the way you want them to.
 Already know in your mind what you’re going to say or do.
 There are two ways to go about this: one is to calmly say to your child, “I have to talk to you about something important, I’ll be up to your room in about 15 minutes and I don’t want to argue or fight.”
 This gives your child time to prepare for the discussion.
 Also, during that time, you can decide what you’re going to do if your child starts to argue.
 The most obvious thing is to tell the child, “I don’t want to be talked to this way.
 I don’t like it,” and then leave the room.
 You can also say, “We can try to talk about this at 6 o’clock, until then, no cell phone, video game or TV.”
 Parents who are mentally prepared for how they’re going to act when children react have a much greater chance of not losing their temper.

 If You Lose Your Temper

 Acknowledge to your child that you’ve lost your temper, but not in overly emotional terms.
 Just as we want to teach children to own their behavior without a lot of justifications and excuses, so should we model that behavior for them.
 I think the best thing to do is admit you were wrong and explain to your child what you’ll do differently next time they act that way instead of losing your temper.
 But work out with yourself what you’ll do differently the next time you’re at the point of losing your temper.
 Also, I believe parents should have a support group they can talk to if they find themselves losing control of their temper often.
 I say “group” but it may only be one or two people with whom you can share about how you’ve lost your temper with your kids.
 It is very helpful to have somebody outside of your family, preferably with children of their own, to talk to about the day-to-day parental situations which occur.
-If you don’t have that in your life, the 1-on-1 Coaching for the Total Transformation® Program can really help with these types of situations.
+If you don’t have that in your life, the parent coaching for the Total Transformation® Program can really help with these types of situations.

 How to Calm Down When Your Anger has Reached the Boiling Point